 The approach each project using Apertis takes with regards to the reporting of licensing information should be driven by how this information is to be utilized, i.e. some projects may wish to parse the license information and present it in a single BOM file in HTML, XML or human readable text.

-For the images provided by the Apertis project, we plan to combine the reports saved in
+For the images provided by the Apertis project, the script

 CI Pipeline integration